 It's one of the few notable recent games that will actually run on a machine that only has an integrated graphics card, and it's definitely one of the few competitive games that won't penalize you too harshly for not having a top of the line computer.

-This is not, however, to say that running Fortnite on an integrated graphics card is the ideal situation.
+This is not, however, to say that

 You'll need to tweak some graphic settings but you should be able to get a decent FPS even without a top of the line PC setup.